n106ky/SLG-OPS102/Week 11 - Bash Scripting - ii/w11_ATM_Loop.md

 In this exercise, you’ll use **for-loop**, **while-loop**, and **until-loop** to create an interactive ATM program.

+### Preparation:

+Connect to your matrix terminal for this practice.

 If you have not completed last week's exercise, you may travel back to [Week 10 folder](https://github.com/n106ky/SLG-OPS102/blob/main/Week%2010%20-%20Bash%20Scripting%20-%20i/w10_ATM_ANS.md) and upgrade the code, or use the following code as a template or guideline.